 All females, after reaching their puberty produce mature egg cell every month during a process called the menstrual cycle.
-During this period, an ovary releases a mature egg.
-The egg travels to the uterus.
-If the egg is not fertilized, the uterine lining is shed and a new cycle begins.
-Overall a menstrual cycle lasts for 28 days.
-This cycles may either lasts for 21 days or as long as 35 days in some individuals.
+During this period, an ovary discharges a mature egg, which travels to the uterus.
+In the uterus, if the egg is not fertilized, the lining in the uterine sheds away and a new cycle begins.
+Overall a menstrual cycle lasts for 28 days, in some cases, these cycles may either last for 21 days or as long as 35 days in some individuals.
 The entire process of the menstrual cycle is controlled by the endocrine system and the hormones involved are FSH, LH, estrogen, and progesterone.
 Both FSH and LH hormones are produced by the pituitary gland, whereas estrogen and progesterone hormones are produced by the ovaries.

-Factors including diet, exercise, stress and weight gain or loss affects the menstrual cycle.
+Alon with the hormonal disorders, there are many other factors, which are responsible for the disturbance in the menstrual cycle.
+The responsible factors include diet, exercise, stress and weight gain or loss affects the menstrual cycle.
 The cycle may be irregular at times, especially during puberty.
-Except during pregnancy, menstrual cycles occur every month from the time of puberty up to the age of 45 to 55.
+The menstrual cycles occur every month from the time of puberty up to the age of 45 to 55, except during pregnancy.
 After the age of 55 ovaries slows down their production of hormone and release of mature eggs.
-Gradually, the menstrual cycle stops, and the woman is no longer able to become pregnant.
+Progressively, the menstrual cycle stops, therefore, the woman is no longer able to become pregnant.

 Fertilization and Pregnancy